How do I get a copy of my credit reports?

 Atlanta, GA 30348-5281

 You are also eligible for reports from specialty consumer reporting companies.
-We put together a list of several of these companies so you can see which ones might be important to you.
+We put together a list that includes several of these companies so you can see which ones might be important to you.
 You have to request the reports individually from each of these companies.
-Many of the companies in this list will provide a report for free every 12 months.
+Most of the companies in this list provide a report for free every 12 months.
 Other companies may charge you a fee for your report.